 An examination of the PV-curve at the temperature below the critical temperature may be discontinuous or break down during the transformation of gas to liquid.
 The continuity of the states from the gas to liquid can be explained from the above Andrews isotherm ABCD at temperature, T1.
 Suppose the gas heated with the specific heat at constant volume along with AB.
 Then the gas gradually cooling at constant pressure along with BC, the volume will be reduced considerably.
 On reaching D the process liquefaction would appear.

 At point D, the system contains highly compressed gas.
 But from the Andrews curve, the critical temperature point is the representation of the liquefaction point of the gases.
 Hence there is hardly the distinction between the liquid and the gaseous state.
 There is no line of separation between the two phases.
 This is known as the principle of continuity of the state.

 Determination of Critical Temperature Pressure Volume

 The increase of temperature the minimum and maximum points come close to each other and at the critical point (C) both maximum and minimum coalesce.
 The slope and curvature both become zero at this point.
 Therefore, these conditions, we can calculate the critical temperature, pressure, and volume formula for real gases from the Van der walls equation.

 Hence, the measured value of VC, TC, and PC

 PC = a/27b2

-Calculate Van der Waals constant for methane gas if critical temperature = 280.8 K and critical pressure = 50 atm.
+Question: Calculate Van der Waals constant for the gas when critical temperature and pressure = 280.8 K and = 50 atm respectively.

 Critical Constant and Van der Waals Constants